 (b) in the case of a notice or other document sent by post—on the date it bears or the date when it would have been delivered in the ordinary course of post, whichever is the later; or

-(c) in the case of a notice or other document sent by facsimile transmission or some other form of electronic transmission—on the date it bears or the date on which the machine from which the transmission was sent produces a report indicating that the notice or other document was sent to the facsimile or other number of the addressee, whichever is the later.
+(c) in the case of a notice or other document sent by facsimile transmission — on the date it bears or the date on which the machine from which the transmission was sent produces a report indicating that the notice or other document was sent to the facsimile or other number of the addressee, whichever is the later; or

+(d) in the case of a notice or other document given in accordance with section 172(3B) — at the time when the electronic communication referred to in section 172(3B)(b) enters the information system of the addressee; or

+(e) in the case of a notice or other document given by electronic communication — at the time when the electronic communication enters the information system of the addressee.

 (2) For the purposes of this Code, the date of a notice or other document is the date it is taken to be given in accordance with this section.

+(3) This section has effect despite anything to the contrary in the laws of this jurisdiction in relation to electronic transactions.

+[Section 173 amended in Gazette 29 Sep 2006 p.
+4248.]

+173A.
+Attribution of electronic communications

+(1) For the purposes of this Code, the purported originator of an electronic communication is bound by that communication only if —

+(a) the purported originator and the addressee of an electronic communication have agreed that the Electronic Funds Transfer Code of Conduct as published from time to time on the Internet site of the Australian Securities and Investments Commission applies to the electronic communication and under that Code of Conduct the purported originator is bound by the communication; or

+(b) in any other case, the communication was sent by the purported originator or with the authority of the purported originator.

+(2) Subsection (1) does not affect the operation of section 176.

+(3) This section has effect despite anything to the contrary in the laws of this jurisdiction in relation to electronic transactions.

+[Section 173A inserted in Gazette 29 Sep 2006 p.
+4248-9.]

 174. Extensions of time

 The Court may extend a period if authorised by this Code to do so even though the period has elapsed.